 - A. Current Support.
 List all current funding from intramural and extramural sources (e.g., institutional awards and grants from for-profit and not-for-profit agencies, including other grants from the American Cancer Society).
 Provide for each award: - a.
 Source of funds: the organization providing the support - b.
 Grant number - c.
 Project title - d.
 Inclusive dates of approved or proposed project.
 For example, in the case of NIH support, provide the dates of the approved or proposed competitive segment. - e.
 Total direct costs - f.
-Percent effort or person-months.
+Role (e.g., PI, co-PI, co-I, etc.) and percent effort or person-months.
 For an active project, use person months, even if unsalaried, for the current budget period.
 Classify person-months as academic, calendar, and/or summer. - g.
 An outline of the goals of the project in a brief paragraph. - h.
 A clear indication of overlap and differences between this grant and the proposed study.
 If necessary, include an explanatory letter in the Appendix. - B. Pending Support.
 List all pending applications for funding from intramural and extramural sources (e.g., institutional awards and grants from for-profit and not-for-profit agencies, including other grants from the American Cancer Society).
 Provide for each award: - a.
 Source of funds: the organization providing the support - b.
-Project title

-- c.
+Project title - c.
 Inclusive dates of approved or proposed project.
 For example, in the case of NIH support, provide the dates of the approved or proposed competitive segment. - d.
 Total direct costs - e.
-Percent effort or person-months.
-For an active project, use person months, even if unsalaried, for the current budget period.
-Classify person-months as academic, calendar, and/or summer. - f.
+Role (e.g., PI, co-PI, co-I, etc.) and percent effort or person-months.
+Classify personmonths as academic, calendar, and/or summer. - f.
 An outline of the goals of the project in a brief paragraph. - g.
 A clear indication of overlap and differences between this grant and the proposed study.
 If necessary, include an explanatory letter in the Appendix.
 In such cases, you may accept only 1 award if both are approved for funding.
 The American Cancer Society does not negotiate partial funding of grants with overlapping specific aims.

-Please keep the Scientific Director current on the status of pending applications that have scientific overlap, would interfere with the PI's budgeted effort on the ACS proposal, or could compromise RSG eligibility (i.e., more than one R01 or R01-like grant as PI at the time of application).
+Please keep the Scientific Director current on the status of pending applications that have scientific overlap or would interfere with the PI's budgeted effort on the ACS proposal.

-- C. Institutional Support.
-Provide the following information for the Principal Investigator only: - a.
+C. Institutional Support.
+The following information should only be included on the Principal Investigator Other Support document:

+- a.
 A description of any start-up funds provided by the institution to the applicant.
 An award of start-up funds does not decrease the likelihood of ACS support and can be important evidence of institutional commitment. - b.
 Details of the institutional commitment to support the applicant's salary. - c.
 The current term of the applicant's appointment.